Last Updated JULY 2023

 Dirt can sometimes hide in the most obvious places.
 Collaboration and teamwork are the norm in today’s modern offices, but as co-workers meet in crowded conference rooms and huddle over computers exchanging ideas, they’re also sharing something else, germs.

 Many assume dirt and germs are primarily found in the restroom, but they also lurk in less obvious places.
-To identify these workplace germ "hot spots," Kimberly-Clark Professional™ collected nearly 5,000 individual swabs from office buildings.
+To identify these workplace germ "hot spots," Kimberly-Clark Professional™ collected nearly 5,000 individual swabs from office buildings1.
 Based on their findings these were the five most contaminated areas: